How To Have The Ultimate Road Trip To Solunska Glava

-Solunska Glava is a high mountain peak at an elevation of 2.526m (8,287ft) above the sea level, located in Studeničani, in central Republic of Macedonia.
-The region is one of the wildest, remote and most beautiful in the country.
-It’s one of the highest roads of the country.
+Solunska Glava is a high mountain peak at an elevation of 2.526m (8,287ft) above sea level, located in Studeničani, in the Republic of North Macedonia.
+It's one of the highest roads of the country.

-Do not travel this road in severe weather conditions.
+The region is one of the wildest, remote, and most beautiful in Macedonia, a paradise for true nature lovers.
+The trail is impassable in winters.
+It’s one of the highest peaks in Macedonia.
 Expect a harsh climate.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-Solunska Glava is a high peak with cold&snowy winters and strong winds.
+Avalanches, heavy snowfalls, and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
+Solunska Glava is a high peak with cold and snowy winters and strong winds.
 Located within the Jakupitsa mountain range, the summit is often in clouds then as warm air rises up the huge eastern side and clouds condense on the ridge.

 Road suggested by: Hugh Wilson

 Pic&video: Lupo sto